The Five Welfare Needs

 4. Animals need company of other animals of their own kind, enough space and proper facilities so they can behave in a natural way.

-5. Animals need to be kept in conditions that mean they will not suffer and need to be treated in a way that does not frighten them or distress them.
+5. Animals need to be kept in conditions that mean they will not suffer and need to be treated in a way that does not frighten or distress them.